 In this section, we analyze transitional dynamics following unexpected school closure shocks.
 In the simulation, in each period, the economy consists of 12 adult cohorts, and each is composed of 500,000 household units.
 Thus, the total number of households is 6,000,000 in each period t.
-We first simulate the model economy for sufficiently long periods until it reaches the stationary equilibrium.
-The economy is in stationary equilibrium at t = ..., -2, -1, 0, and school closures unexpectedly take place at the beginning of t = 1.
-Our baseline exercise considers universal, nationwide school closures where all schools are closed for the same period of time.
-We represent these school closures by reducing the productivity of public investments $\zeta{t=1}^g$ in (7) according to the closure length, similarly to Fuchs-Schündeln et al. (2020).
-For example, if a school closure lasts for one year, we reduce $\zeta{t=1}^g$ by 20%.
+We first simulate the model economy for sufficiently long periods until it reaches the stationary equilibrium.23 The economy is in stationary equilibrium at t = ..., -2, -1, 0, and school closures unexpectedly take place at the beginning of t = 1.
+Our baseline exercise considers universal, nationwide school closures where all schools are closed for the same period of time.24 We represent these school closures by reducing the productivity of public investments $\varsigma{t=1}^{g}$ in (7) according to the closure length, similarly to Fuchs-Schündeln et al. (2022).
+For example, if a school closures lasts for one year, we reduce $\varsigma{t=1}^{g}$ by 20%.
 We consider three different lengths of school closures: 0.5, 1 and 1.5 years.
-We note that our notion of school closure length should be interpreted in terms of academic years (AY), and should be mapped to the actual days of school closures with caution due to the presence of breaks, even in normal times.
-In t = 2, 3, ..., there are no further shocks and the economy returns to the original stationary equilibrium.
-We compute the transitional equilibrium paths under perfect foresight.
+We note that our notion of school closure length should be interpreted in terms of academic years (AY), and should be mapped to the actual days of school closures with caution due to the presence of breaks, even in normal times.25 In t = 2, 3, ..., there are no further shocks

-&lt;sup>21Note that this is disciplined mainly by the calibrated dispersion in idiosyncratic shocks to adult human capital.
+22Note that this is disciplined mainly by the calibrated dispersion in idiosyncratic shocks to adult human capital.